katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 ... -p 5901:5901 -p 6080:6080  ...
 </code></pre></div></div>

 <p>This container has a VNC application installed to allow opening graphical windows on a remote machine (seen from the container, your own computer is a remote machine).
 Start the application with <code>start_vnc</code> from your container prompt, and choose a password.
+You will need to start it every time you use the container (if you want to open graphics windows), but you will define the password only at the first time.
 </p>

 <div class="language-bash highlighter-rouge">